Student Guidelines and Department Policies

 member will be submitting one or two letter grades at the end of

 each semester, depending on individual teaching circumstances.
 One

 grade will reflect your work throughout the semester and the second

 grade will reflect your performance of the final examination.
 The

 first grade will be for improvement, class work, attitude in class,

 etc. Only faculty members who have actually taught students in

 class will submit this grade.
 A second grade will be given by each

-point.
+at that point.
 The difference will constitute the final grade.